Three true crime classics of love, murder, and the mob by a Pulitzer Prize finalist who writes with “honest and gritty realism” (Phoenix Gazette).

 Award-winning author Joan Barthel uncovers the dark secrets behind some of the strangest cases in the history of American crime in these three captivating works of “first-class journalism” (The New York Times).

-A Death in California: Twice-divorced Beverly Hills socialite Hope Masters woke up one morning to find a gun in her mouth and her fiancé dead in the next room.
-The killer was a new acquaintance who’d been visiting the couple’s ranch.
-Even more bizarre, however, was what happened when Masters began to fall in love with her tormenter.
+A Death in California: When twice-divorced Beverly Hills socialite Hope Masters fell in love with a handsome advertising executive, she thought her life was finally turning around—until she woke up to find a gun in her mouth and her fiancé dead in the next room.
+The killer was a new acquaintance who’d been visiting the couple’s Sierra Nevada ranch.
+Even more bizarre, however, was what happened at the end of the long, nightmarish weekend in which Masters saw everything she cared about destroyed: She began to fall in love with her tormenter.
 “Superbly documented, brilliantly written.
-The suspense will keep readers caught to the very last page” (Ann Rule, author of The Stranger Beside Me).
+The suspense will keep readers caught to the very last page” (Ann Rule, bestselling author of The Stranger Beside Me).

 Tags in True Crime : Deadly Obsessions Joan Barthel ebook , Deadly Obsessions Joan Barthel epub , Deadly Obsessions Joan Barthel AUDIOBOOK , Deadly Obsessions by Joan Barthel ePub (.epub) , Deadly Obsessions book review , True Crime